bretello/fancycompleter/README.md

 If you are using **CPython on Linux/OSX** and you installed `fancycompleter` with `pip` or `easy_install`, they automatically installed `pyrepl` as a requirement, and you should also get colors out of the box.
-If for some reason you don\'t want to use `pyrepl`, you should keep on reading.
+If for some reason you don't want to use `pyrepl`, you should keep on reading.

 By default, in CPython line input and TAB completion are handled by [GNU